 Though guitarist and CCR frontman John Fogarty left the band 48 years ago, the “Green River” rocker still does not have the ability to manage his own material attributable to a dispute with the Fantasy Records label.
 Fantasy is where Creedence had the band’s biggest hits.
 According to a published report by Ultimate Classic Rock, due to the US Copyright Act of 1976, the multi-instrumental songwriter will perhaps regain control in 2025, when he turns 80.
 Apparently a mutual release from Fantasy was not an option.
 No, not even legendary Beatle Paul McCartney is immune to record company ownership complications.
 Only after a 56 year wait, a lawsuit and negotiation did Sir Paul recover control of the old Beatle songs through a settlement.
 And that is with all of McCartney’s fame and fortune.
 But the scenarios about musicians losing control of their own material can occur in different ways.

 In what has become known as the Universal Music Fire, a number of best-selling artists’ recordings, including original masters, were destroyed during the 2008 California blaze.
 Affected musicians include Sheryl Crow, Nirvana, Suzanne Vega, Soundgarden, Elton John, Peter Frampton and others.
 The identities and nature of the losses were not initially known before a New York Times June 2019 investigatory piece.
-Since then, a class action lawsuit has been filed against UMG.
 On Feb.
 1, 2020, a Rolling Stone Magazine article indicates UMG maintains 19 artists were affected, which is down from 17,000 as first reported.
-When the smoke clears, Billboard has pointed out it may culminate in the question “Who owns the masters?”
+Billboard has pointed out the question “Who owns the masters?”
 The issue of ownership strikes again.

 Despite ambiguity in ownership through the years and perhaps a bailee’s care, custody and control interest, the success and power of popular and influential songs cannot be taken away by legal wrangling and contracts.
 Therein lays the real power of music.